KartikShrikantHegde/oci-devops-ec2compat-terminateinstance/readme.md

-Sample illustration of AWS EC2 Launch instance compatibility with OCI .
+Sample illustration of AWS EC2 get  instance details wtih a  compatibility endpoint .
 -------

 Objective (Its for an internal demo)

 ----

-- Launch an AWS EC2 CLI with LaunchInstance option and redirect the same to OCI and create a compute instance
+- Get the details of an incident from OCI using AWS CLI

 Setup